Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Continue below Vernar across the first steel cable and gravel scree.
 You will reach Konjsko sedlo preval pass.
 Proceed as the other paths mentioned above to the Planika from here, up the ridge, and to the Planika hut.
 From there on, follow the route right around the cabin and onto the rocky terrain after crossing the shelf and ravines into the climbing trail below Triglav mountain.
 You will reach Mt Triglav peak after crossing Mali Triglav and the secured Triglav ridge.

-2) Stara Fužina – mount Triglav route (across Planika and Triglavska škrbina), very difficult marked path
+2) Stara Fužina – Mount Triglav (across Planika and Triglavska škrbina)

 Altitude difference: 2264 m